jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 ### Command Word

 A command word is a word or phrase that must be spoken for an item to work.
-A magic item that requires a command word can't be activated in an area where sound is prevented, as in the area of the [[silence]] spell.
+A magic item that requires a command word can't be activated in an area where sound is prevented, as in the area of the [[Silence]] spell.

 ### Consumables